-Network layer (Open System Interconnection Layer 3) specifies the packet structure and processing used to carry the data from one host to another host.
+Network layer (Open System Interconnection Layer 3) specifies the packet structure and its processing used to carry the data from one host to another host.
 Operating without regard to the data carried in each packet allows the network layer to carry packets for multiple types of communications between multiple hosts.
 The network layer (OSI Layer 3) provides four services to permit end devices to exchange data across the network.

 Addressing end devices